László Moholy-Nagy: Legacy

 The software company Laszlo Systems (developers of the open source programming language OpenLaszlo) was named in part to honor Moholy-Nagy.
 Moholy-Nagy University of Art and Design in Budapest is named in his honor.
 In 1998 a Tribute Marker from the City of Chicago was installed.

 In the autumn of 2003, the Moholy-Nagy Foundation, Inc. was established as a source of information about Moholy-Nagy's life and works.
 In 2016, the Solomon R. Guggenheim Museum in New York exhibited a retrospective of Moholy-Nagy's work that included painting, film, photography, and sculpture.

 In 2019, a documentary film The New Bauhaus directed by Alysa Nahmias was released.
 The film centers on Moholy-Nagy's life and legacy in Chicago, featuring his daughter Hattula Moholy-Nagy, grandsons Andreas Hug and Daniel Hug, curator Hans-Ulrich Obrist, and artists Jan Tichy, Barbara Kasten, Barbara Crane, Kenneth Josephson, Debbie Millman, and Olafur Eliasson.

+Moholy-Nagy was a partial inspiration for the character of László Tóth in Brady Corbet's film The Brutalist.